 Continue reading “First net zero guidance for private equity for GPs and LPs launched by IIGCC”

-Paris Aligned Asset Owners group grows to USD 2.35 trillion with new additions from Australia and Europe
+- Paris Aligned Asset Owners group grows to 50 with combined assets under management of USD 2.8 trillion

 - Paris Aligned Asset Owners group grows to 40 investors with combined assets under management of USD 2.35 trillion